 Director, Property Management

-Roy studied electronics and commercial design and after graduating, worked as environmental services manager at the Montfort long-term care home for four years and as a facility manager for SNC-Lavalin, where he managed Crown-owned buildings.
+Richard studied electronics and commercial design and after graduating, worked as environmental services manager at the Montfort long-term care home for four years and as a facility manager for SNC-Lavalin, where he managed Crown-owned buildings.
 He went on to spend about 10 years in facilities management for the federal government.

-As facilities manager, Roy oversees the mechanical, security and custodial aspects of the campus, as well as dealing with leases and property management.
+As facilities manager, Richard oversees the mechanical, security and custodial aspects of the campus, as well as dealing with leases and property management.
 He is responsible for 21 Nadolny Sachs (the Joseph and Rose Ages Family Building housing the Soloway Jewish Community Centre), 31 Nadolny Sachs (the Ottawa Jewish Community School building) and 11 Nadolny Sachs (which houses Tamir, Early Beginnings Daycare, and the offices of several other organizations).